H3llKa1ser/B00t2R00t/Tools/C2 Frameworks/Cobalt Strike/Initial Access/Payload Generator.md

  - 10) Ruby: Shellcode formatted as a byte array.

- - 11) Veil:Custom shellcode suitable for use with the Veil Evasion Framework.
+ - 11) Veil: Custom shellcode suitable for use with the Veil Evasion Framework.

  - 12) VBA: Shellcode formatted as a byte array.